 Abstract:

-After serving for a long time, the reinforced gravel soil subgrade is affected by the intrusion of fine particles, and the interfacial mechanical properties of reinforced gravel soil are easy to deteriorate.
-Currently, there is a lack of research on the interface of fine-grained polluted soil.
-In order to study the effect of fine particle content on the shear performance of gravelly soil, a series of direct shear tests of reinforced gravelly soil with different fine particle content were carried out.
-Analyze the impact of four different fine particle contents (0%, 10%, 20%, 30%) and three normal stresses (40, 60, 80 kPa) on the shear characteristics of the geogrid-gravel soil interface, and the empirical formula of interfacial shear expansion coefficient was established.
+Over prolonged service periods, reinforced gravel soil subgrades are susceptible to deterioration in interfacial mechanical properties due to the intrusion of fine particles.
+However, few studies focus on the interface of fine-grained polluted soil.
+To study the effect of fine particle content on the shear performance of gravelly soil, a series of direct shear tests of reinforced gravelly soil with different fine particle contents were carried out.
+The impacts of four different fine particle contents (0%, 10%, 20%, 30%) and three normal stresses (40, 60, 80 kPa) on the shear characteristics of the geogrid-gravel soil interface were analyzed, and the empirical formula of interfacial shear expansion coefficient was established.
 Results indicate that the shear stress-displacement curves of the reinforced gravelly soil direct shear tests are all of the stress softening type.
-With the increase in fine particle content, the peak strength and shear strength parameters show an initial increase followed by a decrease trend.
-The particle interlocking force of well graded gravel soil is strong, which is manifested macroscopically as a high apparent cohesion.
-The dilatancy curve shows relative shear contraction, relative dilatancy and relative shear contraction stages, and the occurrence of the maximum value of relative shear dilatation lags behind.
-The maximum dilation angle corresponds to the peak shear strength.
-Through the dilation coefficientmodel, it is found that the smaller the fine particle content and normal stress are, the stronger the interfacial dilation is.
-The research results can provide theoretical guidance for strength design and degradation protection of highway engineering.
+With the increase in the fine particle content, parameters of peak strength and shear strength show an initial increase followed by a decrease trend.
+The particle interlocking force of well graded gravel soil is strong, which manifests as a high apparent cohesion in macroscopical.
+The dilatancy curve shows relative shear contraction, relative dilatancy, and relative shear contraction stages, and the occurrence of the maximum value of relative shear dilatation lags behind.
+The maximum dilation angle is closely associated with the peak shear strength.
+Through the dilation coefficient model, it is found that the smaller the fine particle content and normal stress are, the stronger the interfacial dilation is.
+This study can provide theoretical guidance for strength design and degradation protection of highway engineering.